farwill/luks-encrypt-raspberry-pi/README.md

 1. Burn the Raspberry PI OS to the SDCard w/ `Balenar Etcher` or `Raspberry PI Imager`

 2. Copy install scripts into `/boot/firmware/install/`
+   (Note: In newer Raspberry Pi OS versions, the boot partition is mounted at `/boot/firmware/`)

 3. Boot into the Raspberry PI and run `sudo /boot/firmware/install/1.update.sh`